icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [OneSignal](https://documentation.onesignal.com/docs/angular-setup) - With [onesignal-ngx](https://github.com/OneSignal/onesignal-ngx), you can integrate OneSignal, world's leader for Mobile Push Notifications, Web Push, and In-App Messaging, into your Angular app.
 * [toastify](https://github.com/andreasnicolaou/toastify) - Lightweight and customizable toast notifications for web applications.
 * [web-notifier](https://github.com/andreasnicolaou/web-notifier) - A lightweight and flexible web notification library that provides a simple API for handling browser notifications using RxJS observables.

+### Pipes

+* [ng-generic-pipe](https://github.com/nigrosimone/ng-generic-pipe) - Generic pipe for Angular application.
+* [ngx-func-pipe](https://github.com/ko1ebayev/ngx-func-pipe) - A simple and lightweight Angular pipe that allows you to call a function directly from your Angular templates.
+* [ngx-pipes-toolkit](https://github.com/SlyTed/ngx-pipes-toolkit) - A complementary pipes library for Angular.
+* [ng-dompurify](https://github.com/taiga-family/ng-dompurify) - This library implements [DOMPurify](https://github.com/cure53/DOMPurify) as Angular Sanitizer or Pipe.
+It delegates sanitizing to DOMPurify and supports the same configuration.
+* [ngx-signal-pipes](https://github.com/wassim-k/ngx-signal-pipes) - Transform Angular signals with functional pipes.
+* [ngx-search-pipe](https://github.com/paulotokarskiglinski/ngx-search-pipe) - A search pipe for Angular that filters a collection of objects based on a specified search term, designed to work seamlessly with signals.
+* [ngx-pipe-lib](https://github.com/mofirojean/ngx-pipe-lib) - Common angular pipe examples for your day to day tasks.
+* [memoize-pipe](https://github.com/ngx-rock/memoize-pipe) - A universal pipe for memoizing computations in Angular templates.
+* [ngx-number-to-words](https://www.npmjs.com/package/ngx-number-to-words) - An Angular library that provides a simple and effective pipe to convert numbers into their respective word representations.
+This is particularly useful for applications that need to display numbers in words, such as invoices, reports, or financial applications.

 ### Printing